by Tommy Hough

 Keep an ear out too for the closing song on the film's soundtrack, a wholly appropriate number from Led Zeppelin that ominously, perfectly ties the sordid tale together.

 Do your money homework.
-The Big Short is great cinema and a labor of passion from director Adam McKay.
+The Big Short is great cinema and a labor of love from director Adam McKay.
 It deserves a Good Citizenship Award.

 by Tommy Hough